By Wendy C. Brooks, DVM, DipABVP

 The hepatocellular carcinoma is an important tumor of dogs and cats, not only because it is moderately common but because it tends to be amenable to surgery even though it is malignant.
 In humans, this tumor often has a viral basis (i.e. one of the hepatitis viruses) as well as an association with cirrhosis (scarring in the liver) but in dogs and cats neither of these associations holds true.

 Most hepatocellular carcinomas (50-80%) are massive, 16-25% are nodular, and 19% are diffuse.
-In dogs, over 2/3 of massive cases involve only the left side of the liver.
-In dogs, the rate of metastasis is 90-100% for cases with either nodular or diffuse hepatocellular carcinoma but only 37% for those with massive disease.
+In dogs, the rate of metastasis (cancer spread) is 90-100% for cases with either nodular or diffuse hepatocellular carcinoma but only 37% for those with massive disease.

 Dr. Brooks removes hepatocellular carcinoma.
+Tumor size is characteristically large.
 Photo courtesy of MarVistaVet

 If the dog or cat has a massive tumor, surgery can greatly improve life quality even if the entire tumor cannot be removed.
 The hepatocellular carcinoma grows slowly so surgery, while challenging, typically produces excellent results.
 The risks of surgery include bleeding, circulatory compromise to the remaining liver portions, reduced liver function after surgery, and transient low blood sugar.
 The time of greatest risk and concern is the time of the surgery and during surgical recovery.
 After recovery, one study found a median survival time of 1460 days (4 years).
 If the tumor is on the right side of the liver, surgery is more difficult because the vena cava, the largest vein in the body, is close by and may bleed.
 The bottom line is that massive disease should be addressed with surgery with potential for cure while nodular or diffuse disease has a poor prognosis.